Ai Senshi Nicol

 The level design is generally excellent.
 Each map is large enough to feature plenty of hidden nooks and crannies but not so large that you will get hopelessly lost.
 There is no map feature because it is not necessary.
 The overall shape of most stages is incredibly simple and easy to memorize.
 The Green Maze of stage four is basically the letter P for example.
 Despite their seeming simplicity you will still have a devil of a time finding the crystals.
 You will often have to blast random parts of the environment to find the stairs leading to each crystal.
 While an overview may look complicated once you complete a stage you realize just how much of each stage you can skip.
 That is one of the reasons I like the game so much; the complexity is there if you want it.

 Ai Senshi Nicol hits all the right notes in nearly every category.
 The control is buttery smooth, with 8-way movement and a degree of control even when airborne that makes the platforming tight.
 There is a plethora of secrets in every stage for those that seek them out.
 There are no instant death pits and while falling in to a pit leads to an annoying dungeon they hide some of the best items.
 The difficulty curve is pretty tight; there is a ramp up but even if you miss the energy tanks the game still remains playable.
-I can’t help but compare this to Blaster Master.
+I cannot help but compare this to Blaster Master.
 If the game had a set of bosses as cool as that game it would be almost perfect.

 Ai Senshi Nicol is a stunning title from a production standpoint.
 From the size of its sprites to its art it almost defies the hardware.
 In fact it resembles a Sega Master System game in terms of detail.
 Each stage has a different theme, from masonry of Stonehenge to the futuristic look of Machine City.
 Every world also brings a set of enemies unique to that stage as well.
 And despite pushing a large amount of sprites there is only minor slowdown and flicker.
 Even the music is fantastic but that is par for the course.
 It is truly amazing that a 1987 title looks and sounds better than most late generation games yet here we are.